yiguo-17/just-how-we-roll/README.md

 ### Some Maths

 The DOM manipulation is harder than what you've done so far, for sure, but the hardest part of this project is calculating the mean, median and mode.
-We _highly_ recommend making helper functions for each of these that take in an array as input and spit out one number as output.
+We _highly_ recommend making helper functions for each of these that take in an array as input and spit out one number as output.Also, mode is really hard; consider that one a stretch goal!

 Some tips: